Understanding the Human Condition

 What does Steve Hargadon mean by 'the enemy who completes us'?

-What are Hargadon's five categories of internal enemies that groups create?
+What are Steve Hargadon's five categories of internal enemies that groups create?

-Steve Hargadon identifies five stable categories of internal enemies across cultures: doctrinal deviance (heresy/revisionism), insufficient commitment (lukewarm loyalty), pollution or impurity (contaminating elements), bad faith (secret betrayers), and generational conflict (revolutionary children or obstructive old guard).
-He notes these patterns appear consistently from ancient religious movements to contemporary online communities.
+Hargadon identifies five stable forms of internal enemies across cultures: doctrinal deviance (heresy/revisionism), insufficient commitment (lukewarm loyalty), pollution or impurity (contaminating elements), bad faith (secret betrayers), and generational conflicts (revolutionary children or obstructive old guard).
+He notes these categories appear consistently whether in 4th-century North Africa or contemporary online communities.

-What does Hargadon say about successful leaders and enemy maintenance?
+What does Hargadon argue about successful leaders and threat generation?

-What does Steve Hargadon mean by the gap between narration and function in enemy creation?
+What pattern does Steve Hargadon identify in the gap between narration and function of conflicts?

-Hargadon observes that leaders typically narrate conflict as defensive ('we did not seek this conflict'), while the actual function serves cohesion maintenance and authority legitimation.
-He identifies this gap between stated defensive reasons and actual organizational functions as 'one of the most reliable signals' of manufactured enemy dynamics.
+Hargadon observes that leaders consistently narrate conflicts as defensive ('we did not seek this conflict') while the actual function serves cohesion maintenance and authority legitimation.
+He identifies this gap between defensive narration and cohesive function as 'one of the most reliable signals' of manufactured enemy dynamics.